-And they’ll stop asking you to buy them a horse every single Christmas and birthday.
+And those horseback rides will make them stop asking you to buy them a horse every single Christmas and birthday.
 The worst.

 The Journey Museum and Learning Center allows kids to touch, feel, and interact with many of their displays.
 Learning shouldn’t be this fun — or this gross.
 It’s better to take your kids to a museum where they can’t touch things, don’t you think?

 The jutting pinnacles, ragged rock formations, and colorful spires will ruin all other scenery for them for the rest of their lives.
 That’s just bad parenting!

 Yes, the park is free of light pollution and great for stargazing, but they’ve made it this long without an unadulterated view of the night sky — why start now?
 And besides, your kids may be inspired to dabble in astronomy and forget about all those video games you bought them last year.
 What a waste of money!

 It’s not like you can store hundreds of photos on your digital camera or anything.
 How many photo albums would you have to buy?!

 They might want to become the next Indiana Jones.
 Jewel Cave offers several types of tours — even one where you can go spelunking — so definitely skip this one.
 You do not want your kids to experience the sense of awe and wonder this cave offers.

 Or they’ll want to become a paleontologist.
 You can’t answer all those questions about dinosaurs and prehistoric times!